qbittorrent/qBittorrent/CODING_GUIDELINES.md

-﻿All new code **must** follow the following coding guidelines.
+All new code **must** follow the following coding guidelines.
 If you make changes in a file that still uses another coding style, make sure that you follow these guidelines for your changes.
 For programming languages other than C++ (e.g. JavaScript) used in this repository and submodules, unless otherwise specified, coding guidelines listed here applies as much as possible.

 **Note 1:** I will not take your head if you forget and use another style.
 However, most probably the request will be delayed until you fix your coding style.
 **Note 2:** You can use the `uncrustify` program/tool to clean up any source file.
 Use it with the `uncrustify.cfg` configuration file found in the root folder.
 **Note 3:** There is also a style for QtCreator but it doesn't cover all cases.
 In QtCreator `Tools->Options...->C++->Code Style->Import...` and choose the `codingStyleQtCreator.xml` file found in the root folder.

 ### Table Of Contents